 For future subsequent imaging sessions, which could be anywhere from a few hours to months after the initial imaging session, anesthetize the mouse (Isoflurane, 5% induction and 1.5% maintenance), mount on the two-photon microscope, maintain on a heating plate and re-inject 100 µl a blood vessel dye such as Rhodamine B (2 mg/mL).

-Using the notes from the previous session, identify the same areas and carefully re-image them.
+Open the previously obtained images in ImageJ and using these images as well as the notes from the previous session, identify and match the same areas and carefully re-image them.

 Repeat this for as long as the imaging window is clear or as essential for the extent of the study.